 42. Paint a Mural

-43. Carry the Eye Upward with All Over Pink
+43. Carry the Eye Upward with All-Over Pink

-44. Let Your Paint Color Show Off Your Décor and Architectural Elements
+44. Let Paint Highlight Architectural Elements

 45. Dark Color Just for the TV Wall